YumYummity/dm-pinger/README.md

 # Compiling
 Set the variable 'EXE' to True in the code
+**Make sure you have discord.py-self installed while compiling, and not discord.py**

 # Crediting
 You must credit me if you use this code anywhere else.
 More info in [LICENSE.md](https://github.com/YumYummity/dm-pinger/blob/main/LICENSE.md)